 Back to the issue at hand…

 I’m sure many of you have heard rumors that you can deduct the cost of your uniforms, the cost of insignia, the cost of alterations, and/or the cost of cleaning your military uniforms.
 I’ve heard those rumors, too.
-I’ve scoured the internet for some sort of confirmation of that rumor, and I just can’t find it.
 Here’s what I can find, however, from the IRS Publication 529, Miscellaneous Deductions:

 If local military rules do not allow you to wear fatigue uniforms when you are off duty, you can deduct the amount by which the cost of buying and keeping up these uniforms is more than the uniform allowance you receive.